Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attributes.md

 // 🔥
 ```

-Pretty cool right!
+Pretty cool, right!

-Note that, to get the data from the attribute we have to use `camelCase` writing in our code for the attributes with multiple dashes.
+Note that, to get the data from the attribute, we have to use `camelCase` writing in our code for the attributes with multiple dashes.
 That's the rule.

 ### Setting Data Attributes